-Dr. Bottema-Beutel is the director of the master's level autism specialization, a program that prepares future special educators to support autistic students, and the chair of the Ph.D. program in Curriculum and Instruction.
+Dr. Bottema-Beutel is the director of the master's level autism specialization, a program that prepares future special educators to support autistic students, and is the chair of the Ph.D. program in Curriculum and Instruction.

 Bottema-Beutel, K., Crowley, S., & Kim, S.Y. (in press).
 Sequence organization of autistic children’s play with caregivers: Rethinking follow-in directives.
 Autism.